Oxymax-CLAMS

 - Rearing: Standing on hind legs (detected by the Z-axis).

-Yes, our CLAMS metabolism and behavior lab equipment is supported by CI-Link with CI-OxyMap software.
-This platform is IICCC-compliant and provides transparent, auditable data.
-It automatically partitions energy expenditure, a crucial step in a modern metabolic phenotyping cage protocol.
+Yes, our CLAMS metabolism and behavior lab equipment is supported by CI-Link software.
+This platform is IICCC-compliant and provides transparent and auditable data.

 The metabolic cage system utilizes non-dispersive infrared (NDIR) sensors and automated fresh-air reference checks.
 The system periodically pulls ambient air to re-zero the sensors, ensuring that your rodent metabolic system remains accurate over experiments lasting days or weeks.